adlanto/building_corner_localization/README.md

 The focus was to evaluate one algorithm in a closed or open loop respectively.

 Due to difficulties in creating a closed loop with CarMaker, the main Simulation environment for the lecture, there is only an open loop available.
-For a demo see the simple scenario output.avi or simulation_kempten.avi for results with the CarMaker environment.
+For a demo see simulation_kempten.avi for results with the CarMaker environment.

 [![Demonstration Video on a CarMaker model of the City of Kempten, Germany](https://github.com/adlanto/building_corner_localization/blob/master/images/sample_image.PNG)](https://github.com/adlanto/building_corner_localization/blob/master/simulation_kempten.avi)